Snowshoe hiking is gaining popularity, and you often see the unmistakable tracks across the snow in the Austrian Alps.

 If you go on a snowshoe hike in East Tyrol (Osttirol) with a national park ranger, you may spot one of the “Big Five of the Alps”: Ibex, golden eagle, ptarmigan, chamois, and bearded vulture.
 Although they are rarely seen during the cold season, the ranger knows where and when you can best meet these shy animals in the Hohe Tauern National Park.

 Traditional mountain huts

 It is rarely far between the traditional mountain huts in Austria that serve food and drink.
-Whether you are on an overnight trip or a day trip, it is a good idea to find a hut or more, in the area you are going for snowshoe hiking.
-It is nice to settle down inside the warm hut with some good food and hot drinks.
-The vast majority of mountain huts in Austria serve good home cooking, such as Schopfbraten (pork roast), Kaiserschmarrn (dessert) or Griesnockerlsuppe (broth with semolina dumplings).
+Whether you are on an overnight or a day trip, finding a hut or more in the area you are going for snowshoe hiking is a good idea.
+It is nice to settle inside the warm hut with good food and hot drinks.
+The vast majority of mountain huts in Austria serve good home cooking, such as Schopfbraten (pork roast), Kaiserschmarrn (dessert), or Griesnockerlsuppe (broth with semolina dumplings).

 Snowshoe trails in Austria (Suggestions for snowshoeing in Austria from outdooractive.com)